Search Engine Optimization – SEO for short – is a crucial part of a website’s marketing strategy.

 Over to you

-SEO is and should be an important part of your marketing strategy, along with the content marketing.
+SEO is and should be an important part of your marketing strategy, along with content marketing.

 In order for that said content to be effective, you need a lucrative SEO plan and at least, a basic knowledge of it.

-As long as you stay up to date with the latest trends of the industry and with this article, SEO will become easier.
+As long as you stay up to date with the latest trends in the industry and with this article, SEO will become easier.

-In 2019, you should focus on backlinks, keywords, and mobile friendliness – at the same time – user intent, featured snippets and smart content repurposing.
+In 2020, you should focus on backlinks, keywords, and mobile-friendliness – at the same time – user-intent, featured snippets and smart content repurposing.